-It is proposed to adjust the base figure of \$2,500 by CPI Perth figures (30 June) since 2006 to arrive at a current subsidy amount.
-This amount is to be set at \$3000 per cricket pitch with the proposed agreement including annual increments based on CPI movements.
+It is proposed to adjust the base figure of \$2,500 by the Consumer Price Index (CPI) Perth figures (30 June) since 2006 to arrive at a current subsidy amount.
+This amount is to be set at \$3,000 per cricket pitch with the proposed agreement including annual increments based on the CPI movements.

-- 1. AGREES to provide financial assistance to the following cricket clubs to maintain turf cricket facilities commencing from 1 October 2010 for a five year period: - Joondalup District Cricket Club \$30,000 per annum; - Whitford and Districts Senior Cricket Club \$15,000 per annum; - Ocean Ridge Cricket Club \$12,000 per annum; - 2.
-DEVELOPS agreements for a five year period with the clubs detailed in (point 1) above, with the agreement to include annual increases based on CPI Perth for the period ending 30 June.
+- 1 AGREES to provide financial assistance to the following cricket clubs to maintain turf cricket facilities commencing from 1 October 2010 for a five year period: - Joondalup District Cricket Club \$30,000 (excluding GST) per annum; - Whitford and Districts Senior Cricket Club \$15,000 (excluding GST) per annum; - Ocean Ridge Cricket Club \$12,000 (excluding GST) per annum;

+2 DEVELOPS agreements for a five year period with the clubs detailed in (Point 1) above, with the agreement to include annual increases based on the Consumer Price Index Perth figures for the period ending 30 June.